nowol/NoWoL.TestingUtilities/readme.md

 ## Usage

-Before you can test the input arguments of a method or constructor you need to acquire an `ArgumentsValidator`.
-The library provides a helper class called `ArgumentsValidatorHelper` to help with the validator creation.
+Before you can test the input parameters of a method or constructor you need to acquire a `ParametersValidator`.
+The library provides a helper class called `ParametersValidatorHelper` to help with the validator creation.
 Once you have your validator you will need to configure every parameters using the `SetupParameter` method and then call `Validate` to test the parameters.

 ```csharp
 // the sample code below will use the following class definition